zackdraws/zackdraws.github.io/README.md

+## 1. About
-    ## Hello, read this file for a description on how this website works ##
+Hello, read this file for a description on how this website works

-		## 1. Download the Folder of the code - replace all of my files with your own files
-		Place the folder into a place that's easy to find

-		Use VsCode or Emacs or some other Code editor to view a live preview of the website.

-# Directory of Files
+##  2. Folder is made of
+portfolio samples and html and styles.css that make a website

+if you want you can make a fork of this to make your own website replacing my images with your own.

+as long as the file names are the same files should go into website easily as long as you use a code editor like VSCode or Emacs and git to upload version changes

+### 2.a Files
 	- Index.html is the homepage
 	 - my index page opens to four previews of the rest of the website to pick from